BronzeCrab/b2broker-task/readme.md

 curl --data "password=user_0&username=user_0" http://localhost:8000/api-token-auth/
 ```

-Copy token and paste it into `check_api.py` script in the root of the project.
+Copy that obtained token and paste it into `check_api.py` script in the root of the project.

 then: